vitalets/yandex-cloud-lite/README.md

 Minimal implementation of [Yandex Cloud SDK for Node.js](https://github.com/yandex-cloud/nodejs-sdk).

 ## Motivation
-The main reason is that you can access any Yandex Cloud services as soon as proto files apper in [cloudapi repository](https://github.com/yandex-cloud/cloudapi).
+The main reason is that you can access any Yandex Cloud services as soon as proto files appear in official [cloudapi repository](https://github.com/yandex-cloud/cloudapi).

 ## Installation
 ```